 4. Take advantage of local events.

 Companies can also prepare for unexpected events in a local area, for example, a snowstorm in Boston.
 You can promote anything from snow boots to jackets, snow shovels to tea.
-The goal is to take advantage of the increase in demand and generate revenue.
+The goal is to take advantage of the increase in demand, generate revenue, and acquire additional market share.

 Using geographic segmentation in your marketing strategy